 By Harold J. Stanton, Family Lawyer

-Learn the techniques to apply the insights derived from Zen meditation to your practice of family law.
+Family law is a stressful, competitive and demanding profession — learn the techniques to apply Zen meditation to your practice of family law today.

 The Family Law Milieu